shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-07-25-blocks-lambda-and-procs-in-ruby.markdown

-#Case 2:

-__Passing a block to a function as a function argument : Using 'call' to access__
+__Case 2: Passing a block to a function as a function argument : Using 'call' to access__

-Prepend '&' in the last argument name if block is passed in it.In case both * and & are present in the argument list, & should come later.Block attached to this method is converted to a Proc object and gets assigned to that last argument.
+Prepend '&' in the last argument name if block is passed in it.
+In case both * and & are present in the argument list, & should come later.
+Block attached to this method is converted to a Proc object and gets assigned to that last argument.
 You can use yield here too.